Diversity

 ► Check out The Justice, Equity, Diversity, and Inclusion (JEDI) Team Monthly Picksan invitation for you to read (or watch, or listen) along and enter into dialogue with our team members.

 The Graduate Division is committed to cultivating an environment of justice, equity, equity, and inclusion (JEDI) for graduate students and postdoctoral scholars at UCSF.
 The following events and programs are aimed at administering JEDI efforts in four key areas: community building, mentorship and advising, career and professional development, and campus climate.
-Please note that programming and events may be modified this year due to COVID-19.

 Scroll down or click on your area of interest in the grid to see more about...